New HyperStore 4000: Highest density storage

 For a real world example, look no further than Cloudian’s work with advertising giant Dentsu to deliver customized ads to Tokyo drivers.
 Here, Cloudian demonstrates the kind of breakthrough applications that can be delivered, due in part to a rich metadata layer Read more here, and see what is possible today with machine learning and IoT.

-As I’ve written elsewhere, there is a lot to consider when investing in technology.
+There is a lot to consider when investing in technology.
 You need companies that understand and can exploit relevant trends.
 But even more so, you need a great team.
 In Cloudian you’ve got a proven group that emphasizes product quality and customer success over big booths and 5 star parties.

 Nonetheless, I thought it worth putting Cloudian’s accelerating growth into the context of five major themes.
 I hope you found this useful.
-I’d welcome any feedback in the comments below or via Twitter.
-I’m at @epowell101 and I’ll try to catch comments aimed at @CloudianStorage as well.

 Embracing Hybrid Storage